cyric90/Skill_demonstration/README.md

 1. The data prediction Using machine learning skill and appropriate statistic model to predict the dataset, and compare the result with original data.
 This prediction is written by R.

-2. The statistic basic (coming soon)
-   Including the basic knowledge that gets involved in the data science field.
+2. The statistic basic, including the basic knowledge that gets involved in the data science field.
+ - Hypothesis testing
+ - Rejection sampling